Windows Server 2008 R2 repartition hard drive

 To increase partition size:

-- Right click this drive and select “Extend Volume”.
+- Right click a NTFS partition with contiguous Unallocated space and select “Extend Volume”.

 - Select the available disk and Unallocated space in next window.